paulwizviz/go-web/docs/Build.md

 ## Build for development

-The scaffold provides a mini development environment to support your development effort.
-Follow these steps to build, run, stop and clean your environment.
+The scaffold provides a mini development environment.
+Follow these steps to build, run, stop and clean your development environment.

 1. Open terminal and navigate to the root of your scaffold